Thelma Aldana

-Thelma Esperanza Aldana Hernández (/es/; born 27 September 1955) is a Guatemalan jurist and politician who served as President of the Supreme Court from 2011 to 2012 and as attorney general from 2014 to 2018.
+Thelma Esperanza Aldana Hernández (/es/; born 27 September 1955) is a Guatemalan jurist and politician who served as president of the Supreme Court from 2011 to 2012 and as attorney general from 2014 to 2018.

 Early life and education

-Thelma Aldana was born in Gualán, eastern Guatemala, in 1955.
+Thelma Aldana was born in Gualán, in the eastern department of Zacapa, in 1955.
 She is daughter of Humberto Aldana Vidal, a pharmacy attendant, and Marta Julia Hernández Garza, a rural teacher.
-In 1982 Aldana graduated with a lawyer and notary degree from the University of San Carlos in Quetzaltenango.
-She has a Master's degree in Civil and Procedural Law.
+In 1982 Aldana graduated as a lawyer and notary from the University of San Carlos in Quetzaltenango.
+She has a master's degree in civil and procedural law.

 Career

-She started her career in 1981 as a janitor in a Family Court in Quetzaltenango.
+She started her career in 1981 as a janitor at a family court in Quetzaltenango.
 In 1999 she was appointed judge in a court of appeals.
 In 2009 she became a magistrate in the Supreme Court.
 She served as the president of the Supreme Court from 2011-2012.
 In 2014 she replaced Claudia Paz y Paz as Guatemala’s attorney general.
 She is married.